Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Customer lifecycle management strategies for the retention stage

-Here are three strategies to improve the retention stage experience:
+Here are three strategies to improve the retention stage experience.

 Understand what’s driving customer loyalty and replicate

-To do this, you can trigger in-app UI patterns such as tooltips, modals, and hotspots that encourage them to try out those features.
+Next, it is important to prompt them to engage with features that will bring them extra value.
+Trigger in-app UI patterns such as tooltips, modals, and hotspots that encourage them to try out those features.

 In this example from Asana, they use an in-app modal to encourage customers to try out their Forms feature (which is likely a high-value feature).